-There are 9 direct bus services a day from Khon Kaen to Chiang Mai which you can book online.
+There are currently 6 direct bus services a day from Khon Kaen to Chiang Mai available to book online.

 Flights from Khon Kaen to Chiang Mai are also available to book through the Search Box.